Individual problems demand individualized solutions.

-Because individual anatomy and personal preferences are so highly variable, each procedure must be personally planned to accommodate details of the situation.
 Patients with mismatched size and/or shape of breasts, with tubular / tuberous breast features, and/or with inverted nipples often suffer immensely, and appeal for a corrective procedure.
-Fortunately, help is available.
+Expert help is available.

 Tuberous or “tubular” breasts manifest in many ways.
 Most often, only mild features are present, such as a high infra-mammary crease, or narrow breast base width.
 These are best improved by re-shaping the breast from the inside with a carefully chosen breast implant.
 Additionally, Dr. Laverson re-distributes breast tissue over the implant to uniformly broaden the breast base and to nicely lower the infra-mammary fold (crease at the bottom of the breast), creating a robust shape.
 Excess centralization of breast glandular tissue behind the nipple and a large “puffy” or protuberant areola (pigmented skin around the nipple) are present in breasts with more obvious tuberous form.
 These findings are managed by peri-areolar “purse string” breast lift and areola reduction techniques.
 The results are refined as necessary to achieve the most beautiful result.
 Often, the outcome is dramatic, and transformational.
 It is not uncommon that a second or even a third surgical procedure, often minor, is required to further improve breast appearance, symmetry, scars, or treat implant related issues.